mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 	 sage: ZZ.characteristic()
 	 0

+.. index:: Multivariate Polynomial Division Algorithm

 .. mv_division_algorithm

-Mini-Topic: Multi-Variate Polynomial Division Algorithm
+Mini-Topic: Multivariate Polynomial Division Algorithm
 -------------------------------------------------------

 In this section we will use Sage to construct a *division* algorithm for multivariate polynomials.
 Specifically, for a given polynomial :math:`f` (the dividend) and a sequence of polynomials :math:`f_1, f_2, \ldots, f_k` (the divisors) we want to compute a sequence of quotients :math:`a_1, a_2,\ldots, a_k` and a remainder polynomial :math:`r` so that